Jrmromao/prompt-craft/docs/post-mvp/features/support-system.md

 ## Overview

-A comprehensive support system to help users get assistance, report issues, and provide feedback for the PromptCraft platform.
+A comprehensive support system to help users get assistance, report issues, and provide feedback for the PromptHive platform.

 ## Core Features